enesflow/open-prisma-data-proxy/README.md

 ## What is this?

-Prisma offers a [Data Proxy](https://www.prisma.io/docs/concepts/components/prisma-data-platform#data-proxy) (and [Accelerate](https://www.prisma.io/data-platform/accelerate) which offers caching) that allows you to connect to your database from a serverless environment like Cloudflare Workers or Netlify Functions.
+Prisma offers [Data Proxy](https://www.prisma.io/docs/concepts/components/prisma-data-platform#data-proxy) (and [Accelerate](https://www.prisma.io/data-platform/accelerate) which offers caching) that allows you to connect to your database from a serverless environment like Cloudflare Workers or Netlify Functions.
 This is a great solution for serverless environments that don't allow you to connect to your database directly.
-But as from my experience, the Data Proxy and Accelerate have some downsides:
+But as from my experience, Data Proxy and Accelerate have some downsides:

 - It's not open source
 - Long cold start times
 - Slow response times

-This project aims to be an open source alternative to the Prisma Data Proxy and Prisma Accelerate.
+This project aims to be an open source alternative to Prisma Data Proxy and Prisma Accelerate.

 ## Local development

 ```bash
 # Clone the repository